jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 for each method - for example, *makeNoise* might not do anything.
 In this case, Player doesn't override it, so the Player doesn't make any noise.

-There are probably going to be lots of other methods (and instance variables too), but this is just an outline.
+There are probably going to be lots of other methods (and fields too), but this is just an outline.